You are going to open MOWI Global page

 Investors and creditors

-• Ongoing dialogue, road shows, presentations of quarterly results
+• Continuous dialogue, roadshows, quarterly results presentations

-• Personal meetings/dialogue to answer questions
+• Face-to-face meetings/dialogue responding to inquiries

 Authorities